Overview

 Our main stop is the spectacular Lake Rotoiti, tucked inside the rugged beauty of Nelson Lakes National Park.
 Framed by forested mountains, this alpine lake is famous for its jaw-dropping scenery, dramatic hiking trails, and incredibly clear waters teeming with brown trout, native longfin eels, and elegant black swans.

-From here, it’s a short drive to Murchison, where we settle in for the night surrounded by rivers, forests, and mountain views.
+From here, it’s a short drive to Murchison, surrounded by rivers, forests, and mountain views.

 Accommodation: Camping (Murchison)